Llangolman

 Llangolman is a village and parish in the southeastern Preseli Hills in Pembrokeshire, Wales.
 It is part of the community of Mynachlog-ddu.
 There are prehistoric remains nearby and the parish has a history of slate and clay quarrying.

 History

 Llangolman lies in a historic landscape near the upper part of the valley of the Eastern Cleddau and its tributaries.
-The village place name derives from the church dedicated to St. Golman, or in Irish, St Colman.
+The village place name derives from the church dedicated to St Golman, or in Irish St Colman.
 Colman is attributed to Colmán of Dromore, a 6th-century saint.

-On old maps, one will often see the east-west road from Llangolman to Maenclochog via Llandilo, marked as a Roman road.
-This is the so-called Via Julia that was proposed by a number of 18th- and 19th-century antiquaries and was based on a 1757 forged document by Charles Bertram called The Description of Britain.
-As a result, it is doubtful that the road is actually Roman.
-Instead, the Via Julia is now considered to be much further south and passes via Wiston.
+On old maps one often sees the east-west road from Llangolman to Maenclochog via Llandilo marked as a Roman road.
+This is the so-called Via Julia, which was proposed by a number of 18th- and 19th-century antiquaries and was based on a 1757 forged document by Charles Bertram called The Description of Britain.
+As a result it is doubtful that the road is actually Roman.
+Instead the Via Julia is now considered to be much further south and passes via Wiston.